ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    |   4   |     bti      |   N   |  Y  |
    +-------+--------------+-------+-----+

-   This option defaults to 0 and this is an experimental feature.
+   This option defaults to 0.
    Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of this option if the CPU supports it.